arackaf/micro-graphql-react/readme.md

 The onMutation option that query options take is an object, or array of objects, of the form `{ when: string|regularExpression, run: function }`

 `when` is a string or regular expression that's tested against each result set of any mutations that finish.
-If the mutation has any matches, then `run` will be called with three arguments: the mutations variables object, the entire mutation result, and an object with these propertes: `{ softReset, currentResults, hardReset, cache, refresh }`
+If the mutation has any matches, then `run` will be called with three arguments: the mutation's variables object, the entire mutation result, and an object with these propertes: `{ softReset, currentResults, hardReset, cache, refresh }`

 <!-- prettier-ignore -->
 | Arg  | Description  |